whblondeau/gyre/finding_flotsam.md

                     \#

-The Ragfin, under Eastwind’s captaincy, seemed to throw off the sullen miasma of evil as it pressed west by south, heading out again to the Ring.
+The _Ragfin_, under Eastwind’s captaincy, seemed to throw off the sullen miasma of evil as it pressed west by south, heading out again to the Ring.
 The Bosun lay in sick bay, her jaw shattered and teeth splintered.
 The corpse of the Shark Priestess had been cast over the side, drawing the immediate attention of some of the lesser sharks that haunted the weed drifts.
 All agreed that this was ecologically fitting.

 The whaling weapons were broken up, the shafts burned and the irons salvaged: steel that had been put to evil purposes could be made clean again in a forge.
 Basilika, silent and withdrawn, scoured, replotted, and regraved the Watch Hex to more wholesome purpose.